Urgh, did I really do that… again?

-Sadly, mistakes that grip us and take us into a spiral of self-hate and guilt are far more damaging and long-lasting.
+Sadly, mistakes that grip us and take us into a spiral of self-hatred and guilt are far more damaging and long-lasting.

-In this post, I’ll explore some life-altering mistakes we ordinary mortals can make, and the mistakes I’ve made that drove me to self punishment and how I reached the tipping point to change my destructive behaviour.
+In this post, I’ll explore some life-altering mistakes we ordinary mortals can make, the mistakes I’ve made that drove me to self-punishment, and how I reached the tipping point to change my destructive behaviour.

 The grass looked so much greener every time a new staff member with a trail of alluring scent passed your way.

-For a long while, all you did was stretch your neck as discreetly as you could, following the scent of freshly cut grass and sniffing at it.
+For a long time, all you did was stretch your neck as discreetly as you could, following the scent of freshly cut grass and sniffing at it.